5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 The Script Studio not only makes it easier to use Inno, it also comes with a  very helpful debugger.

-At the time of writing both packages are free, even for commercial usage.
+At the time of writing, both packages are free, even for commercial usage.
 We encourage you to donate to both Inno and Script Studio as soon as you start to make money with your software.

 Inno and Script Studio